offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Object Supports/Support Type_TOPIC
 ```

-Interface_BO layers are support_BO layers that touch the object, while the rest of the support_BO body is referred to as the base_BO.
+Interface_BO layers are support_BO layers that touch the object, while the rest of the support_BO !!body!! is referred to as the base_BO.
 Bambu studio allows targeting specific materials for a support's_BO base_BO and interface_BO.
 Navigate to the properties under **!!Support!!** → **!!Filament for Supports!!**.
 The property ...

 * **!!Support!!/!!raft!! !!base!!** controls the filament to use for the support's_BO base_BO.
 * **!!Support!!/!!raft!! !!interface!!** controls the filament to use for the support's_BO interface_BO.